Bro'Town: Figures in Heaven

 There are also two female angels Angelina and Angelita.

 Occasionally, deceased relatives such as Pepelo's wife (Vale and Valea's mother), or Jeff da Maori's Auntie Queenie are featured, appearing in dreams to communicate with the living.

 Guest stars

 bro'Town frequently features special guests – notable celebrities from politics, art, culture, music, the media, business and sport.
 The most regular cameos are John Campbell and Carol Hirschfeld, newsreaders from TV3 at the time.
 Former All Blacks and Manu Samoa player Michael Jones plays the P.E. teacher at St Sylvester's.
 Former New Zealand Prime Minister Helen Clark has appeared in all seasons except the last and rapper Scribe has been a guest on five seasons of bro'Town.
-A feature of the series are cameos of people playing themselves.
-This includes Russell Crowe, Rove McManus, Robyn Malcolm, Neil and Tim Finn, Lucy Lawless, Flight of the Conchords, H.R.H.
-Charles, Prince of Wales, Sir Howard Morrison, Keisha Castle-Hughes and Madeline Sami.
+The show features numerous cameos of people playing themselves, including Russell Crowe, Rove McManus, Robyn Malcolm, Neil and Tim Finn, Lucy Lawless, Flight of the Conchords, H.R.H.
+Charles, Prince of Wales, Sir Howard Morrison, Keisha Castle-Hughes, Cliff Curtis and Madeline Sami.